 In section \ref{correpondences} we introduced the concept of a regular causal fermion system (see Definition \ref{definitionregular}).
-It is interesting, now, to study in which situations this is indeed the case.
-As one could expect, the vacuum realises a regular causal fermion system .
-Moreover this feature is not lost when additional positive energy physical solutions are added to the system: in line with the concept of a Dirac see one could interpret this process as an enrichment of the system and therefore it is reasonable that the regularity is preserved.
-On the other way around, the removal of negative energy solutions might break the regularity as we will see in an straightforward example.
-Only in very special cases the regularity is preserved, namely when the physical solutions do not vary too much on the microscopic scale $\varepsilon$.
-In this terms we see an \textit{asymmetry between particles and antiparticles}, at least within the limits of validity of this interpretation.
+It is interesting at this point to study in which situations a given causal fermion system is indeed regular or, more precisely, how regularity is related to the choice of the wave functions forming the ensemble.
+As one could expect, the vacuum realizes a regular causal fermion system.
+Moreover, this feature is not lost when additional positive-energy physical solutions are added to the system.
+In line with the concept of a Dirac sea, one may interpret this process as an enrichment of the system and, therefore, it is reasonable that regularity is preserved.
+On the other hand, the removal of negative-energy solutions can break regularity, as we will see in a straightforward example.
+Only in very special cases regularity is preserved, namely when the physical solutions do not vary too much on the microscopic scale $\varepsilon$.
+This shows an \textit{asymmetry between particles and antiparticles}, at least within the limits of validity of this interpretation.

-\subsection{The regularity of the vacuum}
+\subsection{The Regularity of the Vacuum}

-The aim of this section is to show that the causal fermion system associated with $\sol^-$, i.e. the vacuum, is regular.
+The aim of this section is to show that the causal fermion system associated with $\sol^-$ (that is, the vacuum) is regular.